-To check Plagiarism manuscript submitted using the application Plagiarism checker.
+To check Plagiarism manuscript submitted using the application Turnitin

-Jurnal SEBATIK is a peer-reviewed electronic journal.
-This statement clarifies the ethical behaviour of all parties involved in the act of publishing an article in this journal, including the author, the chief editor, the Editorial Board, the peer-reviewer and the publisher.
-This statement is based on COPE’s Best Practice Guidelines for Journal Editors.
+SEBATIK Journal is a peer-reviewed journal published by STMIK Widya Cipta Dharma .
+This statement clarifies the ethical behavior of all parties involved in the act of posting an article in this journal, including the author, the chief editor, the Editorial Board, the peer-reviewed and the publisher.
+This statement based on COPE’s Best Practice Guidelines.

 Duties of Reviewers

-Reviewers should identify relevant published work that has not been cited by the authors.
-Any statement that observation, derivation, or argument had been previously reported should be accompanied by the relevant citation.
+Acknowledgement of Sources Reviewers should identify relevant published work that has not been cited by the authors.
+Any statement that an observation, derivation, or argument reported should accompany by the appropriate citation.
 A reviewer should also call to the editor's attention any substantial similarity or overlap between the manuscript under consideration and any other published paper of which they have personal knowledge.